Rishikant181/Rettiwt-API/README.md

 - For searching X Jobs, use the command `rettiwt job search <keyword>`
 - For fetching the edit history of a tweet, use the command `rettiwt tweet history <tweet_id>`
 - For fetching suggested users from the Connect tab, use the command `rettiwt user suggestions`
+- For fetching the Articles published by a user, use the command `rettiwt user articles <user_id> [count] [cursor]`
+- For Article draft and lifecycle commands, use `rettiwt article --help`

 ## API Reference